Today we’re remembering a legendary British magazine that really stood out during the Nintendo 64 era of gaming.

 Most of them even still had SNES adverts in them, such as the one on the right from issue one.
 Yes, Star Wars has invaded your privacy for far too long now.

-What some of the key staff members achieved, with artist Wil Overton poached by Rare and editor Tim Weaver now a thriller novelist (more on that lot further below).
+What some of the key staff members achieved since is impressive, with artist Wil Overton poached by Rare and editor Tim Weaver now a thriller novelist (more on that lot further below).

 Once Davies left, John Squire lookalike James Ashton took over from issue 13 (in mid-1998) – and that’s when the magazine really became a big hit.